ruuda/squiller/docs/annotating-queries.md

 ## Documentation comments

-Querybinder preserves any comments immediately preceding the `@query` marker, up to the first blank line before that marker, as _documentation comments_.
+Squiller preserves any comments immediately preceding the `@query` marker, up to the first blank line before that marker, as _documentation comments_.
 These are included in the output.
 For example, in Rust they are included as `///`-style documentation comments, in Python as docstrings.